Our Commitment to Giving Back

-Mirabella has been a proud supporter of The Good Shepherd Ministries over our history and we have donated well over $1,000,000 and thousands of volunteer hours in support of their mission to alleviate the affects of poverty while striving to eliminate chronic homelessness within our community.
+Mirabella has been a proud supporter of The Good Shepherd Ministries over our history and we have donated well over $1,000,000 and thousands of volunteer hours in support of their mission to alleviate the effects of poverty while striving to eliminate chronic homelessness within our community.

 We are proud to be part of the Nature Conservancy of Canada’s largest restoration project in Lake Erie.
 Mirabella donated $650,000.00 to fund the creation of the Florian Diamante Nature